calcmogul/controls-engineering-in-frc/README.md

 The probability section and math for stochastic systems needs examples.

+#### Feedback from FRC team

+##### s-plane

+Add the second order motor root locus as an example of unstable high order dynamics that can be ignored.
+When the fastest pole is removed, the closed-loop plant is stable again.
+Also notice that while the root locus shows the poles becoming unstable, the step response is still stable due to the exceedingly small contribution of the fast pole.

+* Why can't high frequency unstable poles be ignored?
+  * High frequency stable poles decay quickly, so they can be ignored if the system response never reaches those frequencies.
+Why can't high frequency unstable poles be ignored in the same way?
+Unlike high freq poles, poles just barely unstable can't be ignored because any unstable dynamics grow to infinity and dominate the response.

+##### z-plane

+* Why are eigenvalues in z-plane stable?
+  * Given $x_{k+1} = ax$, $a < 1$ makes $x_{k+1}$ converge to zero.
+The same
+    applies to a complex number.
+If the magnitude of the complex number is less than one, $x_{k+1}$ converges to zero.
+Values with a magnitude of $1$ oscillate forever because $x_{k+1}$ never decays.
+  * Add figure of s-plane mapped onto z-plane for coordinates in mapping table (table 7.1)
+    * Add right after "\ref{tab:s-plane2z-plane} contains a few common points"
+    * See CE 242 lecture's?
+* Add plots of approximations with velocity graph before position graph, including one to demonstrate trapezoid approximation
+    * This will also help explain the concept of integration.
+* Explain what Taylor series is
+  * The Taylor series is a method of approximating an analytic function like
+    $e^t$ via summation of weighted polynomial terms.
+The polynomial terms increase in power and the weights by which they are multiplied decrease.
+  * The scalar case in table {tab:?} just uses long division.
+The matrix case uses a more complex formula that we won't present here.

 ### Add more practical examples

 I'd like to provide more examples like I did for the Kalman filter design to